TRIPTYK/ember-common-ui/packages/tpk-ember-textarea/README.md

 tpk-ember-select
 ==============================================================================

-This addon will give you a simple select alternative in TailwindCSS
+This addon will give you a simple textarea alternative in TailwindCSS

 Compatibility